The global goals for sustainable development

 - the safeguarding of ecological sustainability

-took primarily the developing countries into duty.
-The eighth objective concerns all member countries, but above all the developed countries, to use their global position to
+took the developing countries into duty.
+The eighth objective concerns all member countries, but above all the developed countries, to use their global power to

-According to the United Nations report of 2015, the targets were almost but unequally fulfilled.
-For example, gender inequality, climate change and environmental degradation, and peace and conflict prevention are still in need of further action.
+According to the United Nations report of 2015, the targets were ultimately almost but unequally met.
+For example, gender inequality, climate change and environmental degradation, and peace and conflict prevention, need further action.
 Progress has been made particularly in the eradication of poverty, hunger and health.

 2015: Sustainable Development Goals

 As the MDGs expired in 2015, the need for a new Agenda (Agenda 2030 on Sustainable Development) was formulated at the 2010 MDG Summit.
 An important aspect in the formulation of this agenda is the integration of the Sustainable Development Goals (SDGs), which combine economic, environmental and social objectives.